vtexdocs/help-center-content/docs/known-issues/pt/pse-redirect-does-not-happen-when-the-user-chooses-to-pay-with-giftcard-and-pse.md

 ---
-title: PSE redirect does not happen when the user chooses to pay with Giftcard and PSE
+title: 'PSE redirect does not happen when the user chooses to pay with Giftcard and PSE'
 id: 7IAYArdAUuRd5XYCEJ7LPA
 status: DRAFT
 createdAt: 2022-05-17T14:53:16.834Z